ociswap/radix-event-stream/README.md

 ### Step 7: Run the stream processor.

 The `TransactionStreamProcessor` is what ties everything together.
-It is responsible for getting new transactions from the stream we selected, and calling the transaction handler which in turn calls the event handlers.
+It is responsible for getting new transactions from the stream we selected, and making sure they are handled by handlers when necessary.

 We can use a builder pattern to construct one and run it.
 It takes a few required parameters directly in the `new()` method, but you can set some optional behavior using the builder methods.